freehelloworld/two-stream-transformer/README.md

 # Two stream transformer
-In light of two papers [Attention is all you need](https://arxiv.org/abs/1706.03762) and [An image is worth 16*16 words](https://arxiv.org/abs/2010.11929), this work extends the Transformer network to handle video input.
+In the light of the two papers [Attention is all you need](https://arxiv.org/abs/1706.03762) and [An image is worth 16*16 words](https://arxiv.org/abs/2010.11929), this work extends the Transformer network to handle video input.
 Briefly, video is viewed as a bunch of sequences among which self-attention is calculated.

 ## Network architecture
 ![Architecture](./tst_archi.png)